mattiasstjernstrom/mattiasstjernstrom/README.md

 - [x] Some JavaScript

 ### About my journey
 In 2023 i decied to quit my full time job to go full developer mode.
-I completed [CS50](https://en.wikipedia.org/wiki/CS50).
-In the spring of 2023, I got accepted to Teknikhögskolan at [Pythonutvecklare AI](https://teknikhogskolan.se/utbildningar/pythonutvecklare-ai), wich can be translated to Python programmer with AI orientation.
+I completed [CS50](https://en.wikipedia.org/wiki/CS50) in the spring of 2023, and I got accepted to Teknikhögskolan at [Pythonutvecklare AI](https://teknikhogskolan.se/utbildningar/pythonutvecklare-ai), wich can be translated to Python programmer with AI orientation.

 On my free time i spend my free time to learn about Computer Science and the fundamentals of a various of programming languages.
 This is just the beginning.